 It will not happen in every case so, be professional during such kind of communication.

-If client quote very less, then you may suffer to increase the price of the project at a satisfactory level.
+If a client quote very less, then you may suffer to increase the price of the project at a satisfactory level.
 Instead of that, you tell them what you charge for a specific project.
-Don’t worry about whether client accepts you quote or not.
+Don’t worry about whether the client accepts you quote or not.

-But, one thing will definitely happen that you can work with the loyal clients who agree your terms and no issues with finance.
+But, one thing will definitely happen that you can work with loyal clients who agree your terms and no issues with finance.

 45. Lowering Bid Below The Threshold

-There are many freelance sites have bidding system to grab a project, especially Freelancer.com.
+There are many freelance sites have a bidding system to grab a project, especially Freelancer.com.
 You need to set your price for a particular project, and finally, the client chooses the freelancer with whom he wants to work.

-To get those project, especially high-value (in money) deals people tend to lower their bids below the threshold that I never recommend.
+To get those project, especially high-value (in money) deals, people tend to lower their bids below the threshold that I never recommend.

 This approach is excellent for the small projects to get an entry in the system and collect some high rated reviews.
 For large projects, it’s very wrong to lower bids if you can do that particular job with the desired quality.

-The businesses behind those projects care about quality rather than budget, so work on that instead of stealing the deals with shorthand low-bidding techniques.
+The businesses behind those projects care about the quality rather than budget, so work on that instead of stealing the deals with shorthand low-bidding techniques.